Sanjanadhananjayaa/MS-900-Lab-Content/Instructions/Module-2-Microsoft-Teams-for-Collaboration.md

 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-## Review
+### Review

-In this module, you learned how to work with Teams policies and use Teams for collaboration.
+In this lab, you have completed:
+- End User Experience
+- Explore Teams admin center

 ## You have successfully completed the lab.